censys/censys-cloud-connector/README.md

 This method assumes you have Docker installed and running on your server.

-1. Pull the Docker image <!-- markdownlint-disable -->
+1. Pull the Docker image

 ```sh
 docker pull gcr.io/censys-io/censys-cloud-connector:latest